oplS15projects/FP4-proposal/README.md

 ### Long T.

-All of us on this group project will equally work on code as well as consult with each other when we are working on the code together.
+* All of us on this group project will equally work on code as well as consult with each other when we are working on the code together.

+  * For example, each of us are working on different parts of the GUI, and make sense of it together.

 ## Proposal Presentation Link
 https://docs.google.com/presentation/d/1AdOaTBNekj_zw-hvMF5tReTjxb3HUMFq7ktKxxVfdu8/edit?usp=sharing